qwe2820435o2/SceneGuide/Design/Large Table Splitting Design/Large Table Splitting Design (2) - Synchronous Data.md

 ## 2. Synchronize Stock Data

 * Xtrabackup is used to generate data snapshots to new tables
+* The current data offset is recorded in preparation for incremental synchronization

 ## 3. Synchronize Incremental Data